travis-ci/docs-travis-ci-com/user/build-configuration.md

 * Waiting for keyboard input or other kind of human interaction
 * Concurrency issues (deadlocks, livelocks and so on)
 * Installation of native extensions that take very long time to compile

+There is no such timeout for a build; a build will run as long as all the jobs do.

 ## Specify branches to build